liao961120/pynote/README.md

 ## About

-This is where I write my notes for Python, which is served at a [web site](https://pynote.netlify.com)

-The notes are written with Jupyter notebooks and converted to a web site by [jupyter-book](https://jupyter.org/jupyter-book).
+This is where I write my notes for Python.
+The notes are written with Jupyter notebooks and converted to a [web site](https://pynote.netlify.com) by [jupyter-book](https://jupyter.org/jupyter-book).

 ## Build the Site